 If you're fermenting sauerkraut or other vegetables that ferment in their own juices, you will need some sort of pounding tool to help break apart the vegetables and compress them together in the fermenting vessel.
-Both the Cabbage Crusher and Pickle Packer work well for this as they are dual sided to work with multiple sized jars.
+The Pickle Packer works well for this as it is dual sided to work with multiple sized jars.

 There is no shortage of options when it comes to choosing a container for fermenting your vegetables, fruits, or condiments.